NegliadoV/git-course/readme.md

-# Git and Github curse
+# Git and Github curse and couse telegram JavaScript Bot

 Crash course for git